myscriptbox/cookbook/README.md

 # Install the myscriptbox.org programs

-The `myscriptbox.org` programs work with `debian` systems or systems derived from debian, such as `ubuntu`, `mint`.
+These programs work with `debian` systems or systems derived from debian, such as `ubuntu`, `mint`.
 Follow the link to find an (incomplete) list of [debian-derived distros](http://www.debian.org/misc/children-distros).

 You can find their source code here: [github.com/myscriptbox-org](https://github.com/myscriptbox-org)

-## Complete list of myscriptbox.org programs
+## Complete list of myscriptboxprograms

 1. `deb-client`: install a scriptbox repository on your own machine
 2. `msb-simul-server`: create a local simulation repository server